philtiger30/save/rea/lamp_ansible/README.md

 Building a simple LAMP stack and deploying Application using Ansible Playbooks.
+# author: Lin Bi
 -------------------------------------------

-These playbooks require Ansible 1.2.

-These playbooks are meant to be a reference and starter's guide to building Ansible Playbooks.
-These playbooks were tested on CentOS 6.x so we recommend that you use CentOS or RHEL to test these modules.
+Prerequisite:
+This deployment script requires Ansible 1.6 or above.
+Please deploy this application onto a Amazon Linux/Centos Requires the target Linux OS support "yum" install command.
+Requires the target Linux OS have been imported the publich ssh key from ansible node to allow be accessible via SSH from ansible node.

+Usage:
+./installSinatra <username@hostname:ssh-port>
+This will deploy the whole application package on the target host via ansible.
+Including apache mod passenger, security and hellp world application.

+Mandatory arguments:
+username@hostname:ssh-port  set the username, hostname and ssh-port to access the target node

+Example:
+./installSinatra user@hostname:22
+./installSinatra ec2-user@172.31.21.211:9898

-This LAMP stack can be on a single node or multiple nodes.
+This deploy script can be on a single node or multiple nodes.
 The inventory file 'hosts' defines the nodes in which the stacks should be configured.

-        [webservers]
-        localhost

-Here the webserver would be configured on the local host and the dbserver on a server called "bensible".
-The stack can be deployed using the following
-command:

-        ansible-playbook -i hosts site.yml

-Once done, you can check the results by browsing to http://localhost/index.php.
+The deployment will automatically run the command ansible-playbook -i hosts site.yml Once done, you can check the hello world application results by browsing to the http://<hostname>
-You should see a simple test page and a list of databases retrieved from the database server.